 The Royal Commonwealth Pool, located in the Newington neighbourhood close to Holyrood Park, is a must if you’re a keen swimmer.
 Back in 1970s the commonwealth games came to Edinburgh in a big way and as a result, a super new Olympic-sized swimming pool was constructed.
 The good news is that it was refurbished in 2012 at a cost of £37 million.

 At this time, the café, changing rooms and dive area were also given a major makeover.
 If you have children, they will love the weekend AquaDash, where they get the chance to tackle a giant inflatable obstacle course, in the pool.
 Our two had an amazing time racing each other.
 Booking is required to avoid disappointment.

 If you long for a traditional Victorian bathing experience, then go for a dip at the retro styled Warrender swimming pool (south of the Meadows) or Glenogle swim centre in the Stockbridge neighbourhood.
 They have the old-fashioned changing cubicles right next to the pool together with a fabulous iron frame architecture.

 Don’t worry there has been a lot of modernisation since the Victorians made the original plans.
 Both pools are run by Edinburgh leisure, so you can pay as you swim.
-Facilities apart the obvious big hole full of water, include a gym, a sauna and a steam room.
+Facilities, apart from the obvious big hole full of water, include a gym, a sauna and a steam room.